-Fig. 7.5.
-Turnover of INVL Baltic Farmland, AB shares, change of share price and indexes1
+Fig. 7.1.
+Turnover of INVL Baltic Farmland, AB shares, change of share price and indexes

-OMX index is an all-share index which includes all the shares listed on the Main and Secondary lists on the NASDAQ Vilnius with exception of the shares of the companies where a single shareholder controls at least 90% of the outstanding shares.
+&lt;sup>1 OMX index is an all-share index which includes all the shares listed on the Main and Secondary lists on the NASDAQ Vilnius with exception of the shares of the companies where a single shareholder controls at least 90% of the outstanding shares.
 The OMX Baltic Real Estate GI index is based on the Industry Classification Benchmark (ICB) developed by FTSE Group (FTSE).

-Fig. 7.6.
+Fig. 7.2.
 Change of share price of INVL Baltic Farmland, AB

-8 Dividends
+Dividends 8